gluster/glusterdocs/Administrator Guide/Export And Netgroup Authentication.md

 2. The files `/var/lib/glusterd/nfs/export` and `/var/lib/glusterd/nfs/netgroup` should be created before setting the `nfs.exports-auth-enable` option in every node in Trusted Storage Pool.

-3. These files are handled mannually by the users.
+3. These files are handled manually by the users.
 So that, their contents can be  different among the gluster nfs servers across Trusted Storage Pool . i.e  it is possible to have different authenticate mechanism for the gluster NFS servers in the same cluster.

 4. Do not mixup this feature and authentication using `nfs.rpc-auth-allow`, `nfs.export-dir` which may result in inconsistency.